-"Any member of the staff, including volunteers, must record any concerns about a child or young person on CPOMS as soon as possible after the discovery of the concern.
-If the concern is about:
+Any member of the staff, including volunteers, must record any concerns about a child or young person.
+This form must be completed as soon as possible after the discovery of the concern and sent to the Designated Safeguarding Lead (DSL) or Deputy Safeguarding Leads.
+If the concerns are immediate, please tell the Designated Safeguarding Lead (DSL) or Deputy Safeguarding Leads straight away.